The abuse of illicit or illegal drugs is a high-risk activity that causes social, economic and personal harms.

 Industry with a legitimate reason to import tablet presses may still do so, subject to approval from the Minister for Justice or an authorised person.

-To make an application, visit the Australian Customs and Border Protection Service website.
+To make an application, visit the Department of Immigration and Border Protection website.

 Ice pipes regulation